vsparrow/create-your-own-adventure/english/play-dota2/play-dota2.md

 You dominated so hard that the enemy started flaming you.

 You won the game and didn't care in the end though.

+You feel so great you decide to [listen to the DOTA song.] (https://www.youtube.com/watch?v=8d44ykdKvCw)